G7.02-4 Classification and Compensation

 4.1 Compensation philosophy

 Missouri State University's workforce is its most vital resource and it is the intention of the university that the compensation plan demonstrates the high value the university holds for its employees.
-Therefore, the Missouri State University system strives to maintain a total compensation package for faculty, staff and administrators that is directed toward attracting, retaining and rewarding a highly qualified, engaged, committed and diverse workforce to serve the university's students and the State of Missouri.
+Therefore, the Missouri State University system strives to maintain a total compensation package for faculty and staff that is directed toward attracting, retaining and rewarding a highly qualified, engaged, committed and diverse workforce to serve the university's students and the State of Missouri.
 Compensation shall be externally competitive when compared to the appropriate market, internally equitable and based upon individual performance, qualifications required and the complexity, scope and impact of the work performed.
 Performance should be directly linked to obtaining pay rewards of sufficient magnitude to be valued.
 Strategically, the compensation system, in conjunction with other human resource strategies, contributes to workplace conditions that support employees at all levels of the university in meeting or exceeding performance standards.
 Performance management and compensation increases are directly linked with the furtherance and achievement of the university's strategic goals; there should be a strong correlation between the strategic goals of the university and the goals and objectives set by supervisors and their employees.
 Employee performance is evaluated in relationship to achievement of employee goals and objectives.

 4.2 The Job classification system

 The job classification system facilitates employee training, promotions, transfers, and other human resources administrative functions.

 Please refer to Compensation Terms Glossary, for definitions of many of the terms used below.

 The job classification system consists of job families, jobs, positions, pay grades and salary ranges.
 Some jobs are unclassified; these jobs are not included in the job classification system described here because the job evaluation plans do not adequately evaluate the nature of these jobs.